• How to Answer the "What Are Your Salary Expectations?" Question as a Blockchain Developer

 • DeFiArchitect

-What I’ve noticed is that research is your best friend.
-I make it a point to stay plugged into both global and local salary trends, whether through attending ETHGlobal events, talking to recruiters, or just keeping an ear to the ground in Telegram and Discord channels.
-The range can be wild—especially with remote-first teams and DAOs—so I always benchmark against similar roles, factoring in stack (Solidity, Rust, etc.), project stage, and region.
+Own research is the primary key to finding out the salary range offered.
+Few practices that I would suggest you to follow are attending prestigious global events like ETHGlobal, talking to recruiters, or just browsing and keeping an eye on Telegram and Discord channels.
+The range can be wide especially for remote-first teams and DAOs.
+It is the best practice to evaluate the fair compensation based on benchmarks against similar roles, factoring in stack (Solidity, Rust, etc.), project stage, and region.
 For example, devs in India and Southeast Asia are seeing more competitive offers now than just two years ago, as more protocols tap into the talent pool here.

 One thing that’s helped me is to never give a number before understanding the full package.
 I’ll usually say, “I’d like to see the breakdown of base, tokens, and equity before discussing numbers.”
 If pressed, I give a range based on current market data and my own track record—citing recent offers if needed.